udaycodespace/AIxML-SIT2025-WebBlinders-WisdomWells/README.md

 ## 🏁 Summary

 This repository represents my learning journey through structured assignments and practical tasks that enhance foundational skills in Python, data handling, and logic building.
-It is a part of the AIxML-SIT2025 internship program and will be updated with more advanced modules and the final capstone project.
+It is a part of the AIxML-SIT2025 internship program and includes my final project based on real-world data.

 ⭐ Feel free to explore, fork, and suggest improvements!